 All BMC members that are 18 years of age or above can vote.

 Do I have to vote online?

-If you can’t attend the AGM to vote in person and you wish to vote via proxy, then we would strongly encourage you to use the online voting system. if you cannot use this, then please contact the BMC office for a paper voting form.
+If you can’t attend the AGM to vote in person and you wish to vote via proxy, then we would strongly encourage you to use the online voting system. if you cannot use this, then please contact the BMC office for a paper voting form, or download the form.

 I didn't get the email!